anelendata/handoff/docs/venv_config.md

 ```

 `collector_stats.py` is a simple Python program that pass on from stdin to
-stdout while counting the number of rows:
+stdout while counting the number of rows.
+It is already in handoff repo, you
+don't need to make the file.
+The function looks like this:
 ```
 def collector_stats(outfile):
     """